NoelJustine/7OOP-PORTFOLIO/MIDTERM/Lab2/index.md

 ---
-title: "Laboratory Task 2"
+title: "MIDTERM - LABORATORY TASK 2"
 description: "Loops and Functions"
 layout: default
 ---

-# MIDTERM LAB TASK 2
-### Using Loops and Functions

 ## Problem 1.
 Create an n x n Multiplication table using **Nested FOR Loop**.
 The user must enter the number of rows and columns that will be displayed in the Table.